Holidoit Logo

 Stresa

-Stresa is perhaps the most famous resort on Lake Maggiore, not only for its monuments but also for the events it hosts each year.
+Stresa è perhaps the most famous resort on Lake Maggiore, not only for its monuments but also for the events it hosts each year.
 Beautiful are the gardens and parks full of colorful plants and flowers.
-Main attractions are the Villa Pallavicino and of course the beautiful Borromean Islands, easily reached by ferry from the port of Stresa.
+Main attractions are the Villa Pallavicino and of course the wonderful Borromean Islands, easily reached by ferry from the port of Stresa.

 The Park of Villa Pallavicino in Stresa